thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 ## Go even deeper

-If you want to learn in more detail how the BIG works and realizes the vision of a World Computer, read through the sections of the page and the referenced Medium articles, or watch the YouTube videos.
+If you want to learn in more detail how the BIG works and realizes the vision of a No-document World, read through the sections of the page and the referenced Medium articles, or watch the YouTube videos.
 If you prefer to have a single source of information, the [White Paper](https://thebigfile.com/whitepaper.pdf) is highly recommended.
 However, note that it is a little technical at times.

 [BigFile for Geeks – White Paper](https://thebigfile.com/whitepaper.pdf)
 [BigFile Dashboard](https://dashboard.thebigfile.com/)